CloudChaoszero/CloudChaoszero.github.io/_posts/2020-04-03-SQL-Readability.md

   og_image: /assets/images/sql-query-worked.jpg
 ---

-Scenario: You submitted a Pull Request (PR) for a sophisticated contribution to production (prod), that you spent **several** hours on.
+Scenario: You submitted a Pull Request (PR) for a sophisticated contribution to production (prod), that you spent **several** hours working on.

 **Kudos to you!**